rust-embedded/book/src/blinky/blinky.md

 stepi
 ```

-Now running `$GDB -x openocd.gdb $program` will immediately connect GDB to
+Now running `<gdb> -x openocd.gdb $program` will immediately connect GDB to
 OpenOCD, enable semihosting, load the program and start the process.

-Alternatively, you can turn `$GDB -x openocd.gdb` into a custom runner to make
+Alternatively, you can turn `<gdb> -x openocd.gdb` into a custom runner to make
 `cargo run` build a program *and* start a GDB session.
 This runner is included
 in `.cargo/config` but it's commented out.